mikenizo808/Quick-Setup-for-Unity3D-on-Ubuntu-20.04-LTS/README.md

 ## Optional - Modify VS Code `Settings`
-Navigate to `File > Preferences > Settings` and look for the C# section for anything of interest to you.
+Navigate to `File > Preferences > Settings` and look for the C# section, or anything of else interest to you.
 Then, search for `mono` and where you see `OmniSharp:Mono Path`, click the the link titled `Edit in Settings.Json`.

 Here is an example setup, which includes turning off `telemetry` and disabling `dragAndDrop` functionality.